SneakyBeagle/SneakyBeagle_container/README.md

 # SSH
 SSHPASSWORD=anotherawesomepassword

+# SSH port on host for Kali
 SSHHOSTPORT=2222

+# SSH port on host for redteam
+RTSSHHOSTPORT=22222
 ```

 Optionally, you can also configure the ports that the hosting machine will expose for the services.

 ### [Optional] Step 1.2:
 A number of optional tools can be installed in the Kali container.
 This is disabled by default to speed up the build, but can be enabled by uncommenting the following lines in the [Kali Dockerfile](kali/Dockerfile):
 ```
 ## UNCOMMENT TO INSTALL OPTIONAL
 #COPY files/install_optional.sh /root/install_optional.sh
 #RUN chmod +x /root/install_optional.sh && /root/install_optional.sh && rm /root/install_optional.sh
 ```

+This script is copied into the container, so even if not used during build, it can be run later on the container directly.

 The default tools can be found [here](#kali) and the optional tools can be found [here](#optional)

 ## Step 2:
 ```
 docker-compose build [service]
 ```

 This will parse the docker-compose.yml file and start building the images accordingly.
 You can either build all services by running:
 ```
 docker-compose build
 ```